hk151109/stats-svg/README.md

 ### 1. Fork and Prepare the Repository
 1. **Fork this repository** to your GitHub account
 2. **[Create a Personal Access Token (PAT)](https://github.com/settings/tokens/new)**
-   - Set the token name (e.g., "stats-svg")
+   - Set the token name (e.g., "git-stats")
    - Select scopes: `repo` and `user`
    - Copy the generated token (you won't see it again so save it!)